 The New Jersey Department of Agriculture announced in May that the longhorned tick, a species native to China, Japan and Australia successfully survived the New Jersey winter and may be spreading throughout the state.
-The tick has been spotted in Virginia, West Virginia, Arkansas and recently in New York.

-The tick was first discovered in the U.S. last August after a N.J. farmer walked into a county health office covered in ticks.
+The tick was first discovered in the U.S. last August after a New Jersey farmer walked into a county health office covered in ticks.
 She reported that she had been shearing the single sheep on her property when she noticed multitudes of the four-legged blood suckers crawling up her arms.
 A closer inspection by health officials revealed something even more frightening: nearly 1,000 ticks moving throughout her clothing.